-When I invite people from abroad to my place I always try to show them the best side of Poland.
-Cause a “wow effect”.
-Make the visitors spread a good word about our country, tell others to stop wondering where to spend the next holiday and choose Poland.
+When I invite people from abroad to my place I try to show them the best and possibly hidden gems of Poland.
+Cause a “wow effect”, make the visitors spread a good word about the country, stop wondering where to spend the next holiday and choose Poland.
 It was my plan this time as well.
-My friend from France and another one from Sweden (though originally from India :)) visited us for a few days.
-Both of them have already been to Poland before but one has never hiked in Polish mountains and the other just for a short time.
+My friend from France and another one from Sweden (originally from India :)) have already been to Poland before but they either have never hiked in Polish mountains or for a short time.

-The results of the trip were: eight hurting legs, three sunburned faces, a few blisters on the feet, one lost hat – and four big smiles 🙂
+The results of the trip were: eight hurting legs, three sunburned faces, a few blisters on the feet, one lost hat – and four big smiles.

-If you liked this post please use the buttons below and share it on Facebook, Twitter and Google+!
+Make sure you know how to prepare for a hike and if you liked this post please use the buttons below and share it on Facebook, Twitter and Google+!
 Thanks!